Jeffrey Boam: Innerspace

 When producer Peter Guber was developing Innerspace, a film about an explorer who is miniaturized and sent into another man's body, he hired a young writer named Chip Proser to write a script for the story.
-Director Joe Dante thought the story was too much like Fantastic Voyage, and didn't want to direct it.
+Director Joe Dante thought the story was too much like Fantastic Voyage, and did not want to direct it.
 Guber later took the story to Warner Bros. with executive Bruce Berman.
 Director John Carpenter was briefly attached to the project.
 Warner Bros. asked Boam to rewrite the script, but he initially refused.
 "I balked at it," Boam said, "I didn't even think the premise had much merit."
-Carpenter convinced Boam there was a good story to tell, and Boam wrote a draft.
+Carpenter convinced Boam that there was a good story to tell, and Boam wrote a draft.
 He said, "I took the premise and basically invented everything else."
 Eventually Carpenter left the project to direct Big Trouble in Little China, and Dante joined as director.
 Dante said that Boam's screenplay was "a wonderful script ... completely the opposite of the first.
 It was ... imaginative, funny, clever ..."
 Dante was pleased that the new script was not a "rip off" of Fantastic Voyage.
 He said that although both Boam and Proser share writing credit for the film, it was Boam "who really wrote the picture."
 The script was given to Steven Spielberg, who liked it so much, he agreed to produce the film.